-The National Shrine Chapel, constructed of Shrine-site beach stone, was built in the late 1930’s.
+The corner stone of Shrine Chapel was placed 80 years ago in 1938.
+The chapel is constructed of beach stone, gathered by volunteers, from around Shrine Island.
 Fr.
 William LeVasseur, a Jesuit priest from New Brunswick, Canada had the idea and vision to create a retreat center in Alaska.
 Bishop Joseph Raphael Crimont, S.J., the first bishop of Alaska, gave his consent and blessing to the establishment of the Shrine of St. Therese.

 The stone structures sheltering scenes of Christ's final hours of human life are a Catholic devotional practice called the Stations of the Cross (or Way of the Cross).
-Each of the Stations describes a scene from the passion, death, or resurrection of Jesus Christ.
+Each of the Stations depicts a scene of Christ's passion and death.
 The Station rock structures were built about 1940.
-However, new sculptures were created by the artist R.D.
-Robinson and installed April 1989.

 Located just across Shrine Creek is a walking path called the Good Shepherd Rosary Trail which is wheelchair navigable.
 This path begins with a bronze plaque of the Good Shepherd, Jesus Christ, who reaches out and cares especially for those who are less fortunate in the “eyes of the world”.

 At the end of the Good Shepherd Rosary Trail is a replica of Michelangelo's famous statue "The Pieta."
 The statue depicts the Blessed Virgin Mary cradling in her arms the body of her beloved son, Jesus, after he was removed from the Cross.

 Mary, star of the new evangelization, pray for us.